Listing a Physical Item

 About this Listing:

-The dropdown menus next to Category places your item within a category and up to two subcategories on the Categories page.
+The dropdown menus next to Category places your item within a category on the Categories page.

 You'll then be prompted to describe the item further by choosing subcategories.
 When choosing your listing category, describe what your item is as accurately as possible.
 Think about where buyers would most likely look for your specific item.
 For instance, if you’re selling a typewriter, you might think of it as decor, but some shoppers still use them to write.